We can only consider concerns about a professional who is registered with us and their fitness to practise effectively

 If the health or care professional you wish to raise a concern about is not one of the professions regulated by the HCPC or if your concern is about an organisation rather than a single individual, this may be something that another regulatory body can look into.
 More information about other health and care regulators can be found in our Other organisations section.

-Is the concern about the professional’s fitness to practise effectively?
+Is the concern about the professional’s fitness to practise?

-- The HCPC can only investigate concerns where there appears to be risk to the safety of service users, colleagues, or the public, or undermine public confidence in the professions we regulate;
+The HCPC can only investigate concerns that call into question a registrant’s fitness to practise.
+This is where there appears to be risk to the safety of service users, colleagues, or the public, or undermine public confidence in the professions we regulate.

 Fraudulent or incorrect entry to the Register